alxwuz/11SE_Task-1/PROJECT_DEVELOPMENT.md

 Did some minor changes on the GUI, as well as adding the modules in requirements.txt.
 All is working well, no bugs.
 Not much else to do other than improvements.

 ### Work, Mar 24
-Added a new module called ttkbootstrap, which is a very good-looking addon for tkinter with custom themes, making it look good, as well as adding an enter input to submit the city.
+Added a new module called ttkbootstrap, which is a very good-looking addon for Tkinter with custom themes, making it look good, as well as adding an enter input to submit the city.
 All is fine, did some configuring.
 Not much to do again.

 ### Work, Mar 27
 Changed my_module.py to api.py, added ttkbootstrap in the requirements.
 Nothing wrong, basically almost done for the programming part.